 AARS enjoys the opportunity to reach out to cultural organizations with what may be new insight into their Scandinavian heritage.
-Presentations on the subject of runes, led to a true linking of old and new for an enthusiastic women’s organization, Lakselaget.
+Presentations on the subject of runes led to a true linking of old and new for an enthusiastic women’s organization, Lakselaget.

 Founded in Minneapolis in 2002, Lakselaget describes itself as a vibrant group of professional women who are interested in contemporary Norwegian issues and all things Norwegian.
-Members of this 501(c)3 organization celebrate their cultural ties with a monthly luncheon — salmon, potatoes and cucumber salad — but more importantly, they work hard to finance educational scholarships and other opportunities which celebrate, encourage, and advance their motto:
+Members of this 501(c)3 organization celebrate their cultural ties with a monthly luncheon — salmon, potatoes and cucumber salad — but more importantly, they work hard to finance educational scholarships and other opportunities that celebrate, encourage, and advance their motto:

 “Women who swim against the current.”

 Obviously, this ambitious mission means that fundraising among members and within the community is ongoing.
 In April 2018 Professor Henrik Williams was Lakselaget’s guest speaker when President Sarah Halvorson Brunko was working on new ideas for raising funds that included the use of runes.

 Sarah was born on the Minnesota prairie, descended from Swedish, Norwegian, and Danish immigrants.
 Her lifelong interest in all things Scandinavian began at 5 years old when Norwegian relatives visited in 1977.
 Eventually Sarah earned a BA in International Relations, Scandinavian Studies, and Norwegian at Concordia College in Moorhead, Minnesota.

 By 2019, Sarah had purchased and was operating an import business specializing in Norwegian and Scandinavian goods.